Lewis & Clark Caverns

 Access to cave is by guided tours only.
 Summer tours are available from May 1 - Sept.
 30. Plan to spend about two hours to hike about two miles on the caverns' guided tour.
 Tickets are purchased upon arrival; reservations are not needed and are not taken.
 Summer Cave Tours are $12 for adults (12 and up), $5 for children between the ages of 6 and 11, five and under are free.
 Special candlelight tours of Lewis and Clark Caverns are offered during the holiday season every December.

 Wild Cave Tours - Experience Lewis & Clark Caverns like never before.
 This introduction to caving gives visitors a face to face look at some of the wildest cave geology (speleothems) Lewis and Clark Caverns offers.
 Participants will explore the caverns with only headlamps for light to give the full caving experience.
-Tours are $30 per person; ages 12 and over and reservations are required.
-Wild Cave Tours are offered on Sunday and Tuesday evenings from 5:30 pm - 8:30 pm, June 19th – August 23rd.
+Tours are $30 per person, ages 12 and over.
+Reservations are required.
+Wild Cave Tours are offered on Sunday and Tuesday evenings from 5:30 pm - 8:30 pm, June 18 – August 20, 2017.

 Lewis & Clark Caverns State Park also features camping and trails to hike or bike, a state-of-the-art visitor center, interpretive displays, a gift shop, food and beverage concessions, amphitheater, interpretive events presented during the summer months.